sneiko/sneiko/README.md

 ### Sergey Neykovich
-#### I am is Golang/.NET/iOS Developer
+#### I am is Golang/.NET

 I am glad that you came to my profile and I hope it will somehow help you in your projects.
 You can always contact me and I'm always happy to help.
 Enjoy!

-Skills: Go / .NET / Android / Flutter / iOS / Vue / Angular
+Skills: Go / .NET / Android / Flutter / iOS / Vue / Angular / React

 - 🌱 I’m currently learning Golang
 - 💬 Ask me about .NET || Android